arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lora-send-and-receive/lora-send-and-receive.md

   - web-editor
 ---

 The Arduino MKR WAN 1310 is an excellent entry point to get started with low-powered, wide-area networks (LPWAN).
-In this tutorial, we will go through some of the core concepts such as long range (LoRa®) and set up communication using LoRa® technology.
+In this tutorial, we will go through some of the core concepts such as LoRa® technology and set up communication using LoRa technology.

 We will create a basic sketch that will allow communication between two **MKR WAN 1310** boards.
 The communication will be established firstly through the radio module on the board, where we will also attach an antenna to each board.